- 2010 Ph.D. University of Missouri, Biology

 2002.
 Chandrasekhar, M.., R. Litherland, and J.C.
 Geib.
 Exploring Physics-Electricity and Magnetism: Hands-On Activities for Middle Grades (CD-ROM).

-Title: Associate Professor , Ecology and Science Teacher Education
+Title: Associate Professor , Assistant Chair for Student Affairs, Ecology and Science Teacher Education

 Department: Department of Biology